facebook/react/docs/_posts/2015-02-19-introducing-relay-and-graphql.md

 - **Simplified server implementation:** Rather than having a proliferation of end-points (per action, per route), a single GraphQL endpoint can serve as a facade for any number of underlying resources.
 - **Uniform mutations:** There is one consistent pattern for performing mutations (writes), and it is conceptually baked into the data querying model itself.
 You can think of a mutation as a query with side-effects: you provide some parameters that describe the change to be made (eg. attaching a comment to a record) and a query that specifies the data you'll need to update your view of the world after the mutation completes (eg. the comment count on the record), and the data flows through the system using the normal flow.
 We can do an immediate "optimistic" update on the client (ie. update the view under the assumption that the write will succeed), and finally commit it, retry it or roll it back in the event of an error when the server payload comes back.

+## How does it relate to Flux?

+In some ways Relay is inspired by Flux, but the mental model is much simpler.
+Instead of multiple stores, there is one central store that caches all GraphQL data.
+Instead of explicit subscriptions, the framework itself can track which data each component requests, and which components should be updated whenever the data change.
+Instead of actions, modifications take the form of mutations.

+At Facebook, we have apps built entirely using Flux, entirely using Relay, or with both.
+One pattern we see emerging is letting Relay manage the bulk of the data flow for an application, but using Flux stores on the side to handle a subset of application state.

 ## Open source plans

 We're working very hard right now on getting both GraphQL (a spec, and a reference implementation) and Relay ready for public release (no specific dates yet, but we are super excited about getting these out there).